marcin-chwedczuk/_blog/_posts/2019-09-19-ultimate-guide-to-scalas-match-expression.md

 {% endhighlight %}
 Notice that we used `unapplySeq` instead of `unapply`.

-With `Seq` extractor we are also able to match "tail" of the list using `_*` pattern:
+With `Seq` extractor we can match "tail" of the list using `_*` pattern:
 {% highlight scala %}
 list match {